oena/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- AI deployment and evaluation
+- AI/ML/Statistics applied to Health Policy Problems
-- Clinical Trials
+- Algorithm deployment and evaluation
-- Causal Inference
+- Improving equity in & access to academia

 # Education to show in About widget
 education: